kihuni/kihuni/README.md

 ### Others cool things about me 😄:

 - 🔭 I’m currently learning software engineering at ALX Africa
-- 🌱 I’m currently learning Reactjs
 - 👯 I’m looking to collaborate on Any project
 - 🤔 I’m looking for help with open-source contribution
 - 💬 Ask me about React.js